 Southampton, Portsmouth, Basingstoke, Eastleigh, Gosport, Farnborough, Aldershot, Horndean, Winchester

 I love to take pictures that will make people happy.
 Photography is my passion.
-At my young age I delighted with the beauty of our World and always wanted to keep amazing memories for myself and others for a long time.
-Then I was managed to do this with help of my «magic» camera by creating original and unique images that reflect the beauty of humanity and nature, the experiences we all feel and share.
-Now I am still falling in love with Wedding Photography that gives me a unique opportunity to visit beautiful places, meet interesting people and help them to capture those joys and happiness they were experienced on their special day – the beginning of their new life journey together.
-I think about my profession like about a huge playground for creativity.
+At my young age, I delighted with the beauty of our World and always wanted to keep amazing memories for myself and others for a long time.
+Then I was managed to do this with the help of my «magic» camera by creating original and unique images that reflect the beauty of humanity and nature, the experiences we all feel and share.
+Now I am still falling in love with wedding and elopement photography that gives me a unique opportunity to visit beautiful places, meet interesting people and help them to capture those joys and happiness they were experienced on their special day – the beginning of their new life journey together.
+I think about my profession like a huge playground for creativity.
 Experience of something new, a source of inspiration and satisfaction!
-I really enjoy being a part of the wedding – such a special, positive spring of a new perceptions and energy for me.
-One of the most important task for every professional is to capture a special atmosphere, the mood and spirit of the wedding that will bring precious moments and unforgettable feelings to people looking at these pictures in five, ten or even fifty years.
-And I always try to do all my best to be a real great professional!
+I really enjoy being a part of the wedding – such a special, positive spring of new perceptions and energy for me.
+One of the most important tasks for every professional is to capture a special atmosphere, the mood, and spirit of the wedding that will bring precious moments and unforgettable feelings to people looking at these pictures in five, ten or even fifty years.
+And I always try to do my best to be a really great professional!
 I am lucky to do what I do!
 [Hampshire Wedding Photographer]

 Hello!
 Firstly I hate writing bios - photos are definitely more my thing!
 Where to start?
 Well, I'd love to say that I was always 'arty' and never without a camera at my side growing up, but the fact is that just simply isn't how it all began for me.
 I was never very good 'at art' at school growing up.
 I always wanted to be.
 I was creative in the sense of making clothes and gifts for family/friends...but never 'did art' per se.
 Luckily, in later life I found in photography a medium through which I could express my inner desire to create and more importantly (to me), to document moments to preserve memories.
 I love photographing life.
 Not just the obvious big moments, but also the beauty in the seemingly mundane.
 As such my camera is never very far away from me.
 My inspiration is my tribe - my lovely little family and best friends - the ones with whom this journey through life would be quite a lot less enjoyable!
 I live in West Sussex, and can mostly be found either by the sea or photographing all things joyous in and around the South-East.
 [West Sussex Wedding Photographer]

-It was my interest in the news and events of our lives and times that drew me to photography—to photojournalism.
+It was my interest in the news and events of our lives and times that drew me to photography—to photojournalism at the outset.
 I wanted to see for myself what I could of the world, of history, and through my photographs let others see, in the great tradition of photojournalists down the years.
-I’ve since had images featured by publications and organisations including the New York Times, the London Evening Standard, the Telegraph, The Economist, the BBC, CNN, Vice, Vanity Fair, and the Huffington Post, distributed worldwide via agencies including Getty Images and AFP.
-Working as a photojournalist still fills much of my time, and no doubt it will always be the kind of photography I draw my inspiration from most of all.
+I’ve since had images featured by publications and organisations including the New York Times, the Wall Street Journal, the Guardian, Economist, Vogue, Time and many others besides, distributed worldwide via agencies including Getty Images and AFP.
+Photojournalism still fills a lot of my time, and I suspect it will always be the kind of photography I draw my inspiration from most of all.
 Naturally, then it’s the documentary mindset that underpins my approach to the other kinds of photography I’m commissioned for—weddings above all.
-Mine is keen-eyed, unobtrusive-yet-intimate way of working; my focus on capturing storytelling moments and the authenticity of an occasion.
-I want you to not really know I’m there, then later be amazed at what I saw.
-To my mind, it’s the most natural fit for a celebration like a wedding and truest way you can relive the day again and again in the months and years afterward.
+In essence, that means I don’t set up scenes or direct what goes on but instead record the day as it is, capturing moments and events as they unfold in their own way.
+It's an unobtrusive-yet-intimate way of shooting that I strive for, and hopefully, you'll hardly even know I’m there—then later be amazed by the pictures I made.
 I’m based in London but work far and wide as well as locally, and I like to travel, so if you’re elsewhere (or your wedding will be) don’t let that be a consideration.
-Get in touch any time; I'll look forward to hearing from you and learning about your plans.
+I'll look forward to hearing from you and learning about your plans.
 [London Wedding Photographer]

 A wedding is a momentous event, that should be photographed subtly and respectfully, through observation, rather than orchestration.
 This is the mindset I take to each and every wedding I photograph, to ensure that I blend in effortlessly, and that as far as possible I don't influence proceedings.
 If I get to the end of the day, and my clients remark how they have hardly noticed me all day, then my work is done!
 It is also a huge responsibility, when working with a blank canvas, to be able to tell the perfect story, This is why I prepare meticulously for every wedding, so I know every detail, and can position myself in the right place at the right time, and focus upon capturing the true ethos of the day.
 I'm also a firm believer in the photography 'journey', which includes getting to know my clients before the wedding.
 By doing this, I have a deeper understanding of who my clients are, and they also trust me more on the day to do what I do, it is a really important relationship.
 I've been photographing weddings for over 20 years when I started with the opportunity of covering family weddings in my late teens.
 I absolutely loved it, but it wasn't the 'standard' shots that people loved, it was the observation, the unique moments, the reportage, the storytelling.
 This approach, and my respectfully quiet nature is what has driven me to focus more upon my documentary work, anticipating, and always looking for little moments of magic.
 But I also know that clients don't always want just this, which is why I always offer a sprinkle of creativity where required through the day, by putting my clients in great light and great positions, but still encouraging them to shine and be themselves.
 When I am not shooting weddings, I always have to have camera with me; I adore landscape photography, which is my time to photograph for myself, and to re-energise and keep myself motivated as a photographer.
 I am fortunate to have won awards across many disciplines; landscapes, food, pets, portraits, and weddings, and I draw upon core principles from each of these genres to strengthen my wedding coverage.
 [Dorset Wedding Photographer]